Parx-3DS/Parx-Pas/README.md

 # Parx-Pas (Lady Zürich 1.0)
 ##Three-DS, Computers "Parx-3DS" GDI/Canvas freepascal public stubs
-##& AS LEGAL PROOF OF MY GENERAL CLAIMS PROVIDED TO "DESKS" aka derived & skinning Eg. "bureau/réception/pupitre/caisse etc" &OR (IN GAMES FOR APPROACH AT NINTENDO CORP.)
+##& AS LEGAL PROOF OF MY GENERAL CLAIMS PROVIDED TO "FreePascal GDI/Canvas of the 3ds DESK!" aka derived & skinning Eg. "bureau/réception/pupitre/caisse etc" &OR (IN GAMES FOR APPROACH AT NINTENDO CORP.)
 ##In short I, require prior consent

 on yahoo -->